 Consciousness is like light because it illuminates your reality.
 It is what makes your reality perceptible.
 Right?
 And consciousness is also like a space because everything that exists must have a space in which to exist.
 When you look out upon the world everything you see corresponds to a space that it occupies.
 Your house, a tree, a mountain, this planet, everything occupies a space.
 But what about your thoughts?
 Thoughts are things too, so they too must occupy a space.
 But if you looked inside your head, there is no space in there, just brains.
 That is because the space that your thoughts occupy is your consciousness.

 Even if you close your eyes and imagine a vast panoramic sunset, you will see it only because it is within the light and space of your consciousness.
-If you drag up old memories, they too only become perceptible as they enter into the light and space of your consciousness.
+Or if you drag up old memories, they too only become perceptible as they enter into the light and space of your consciousness.
 How else could you possibly see them inside of your head?
 And when you are asleep dreaming, your dream appears to you in the light and space of your consciousness.
 And the fact that we can be aware of our senses of sight, smells, hearing, touch and taste shows that consciousness is very much like a light because it enables us to observe, or 'see' those sensations.
 So consciousness, far from being any kind of biological substance, is much more accurately analogous to a space that can be illuminated.